Or any modern year we are all now living! Lets promote free range kids.

 These are all concepts that touch on the darker side of letting our children out into the free-range world.
 I will be writing another article soon detailing these 4 ideas and examples on how to teach them.

-6. Lastly is modeling healthy habits
+6. Lastly is modeling healthy habits when promoting the free range ideals.

 For children to follow the boundaries, grow in confidence, and to become independent, they need their parents to show them the way.
 Model how to speak respectfully to others, take care of personal hygiene, eat well, enjoy the outdoors and physical activities, and show how to make and take care of friends and family.